mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

 ---------------------------

-Mitsuba can either optimize scene parameters in *standalone mode* using optimization algorithms implemented on top of Enoki, or it can be used as a differentiable node within a larger PyTorch computation graph.
-Communication between PyTorch and Enoki causes certain overheads, hence we generally recommend standalone mode unless your computation contains elements where PyTorch provides a clear advantage (for example, neural network building blocks like fully connected layers or convolutions).
+Mitsuba can either optimize scene parameters in *standalone mode* using optimization algorithms implemented on top of Dr.Jit, or it can be used as a differentiable node within a larger PyTorch computation graph.
+Communication between PyTorch and Dr.Jit causes certain overheads, hence we generally recommend standalone mode unless your computation contains elements where PyTorch provides a clear advantage (for example, neural network building blocks like fully connected layers or convolutions).
 The remainder of this section